 In the future, Outfittery plans to expand its range of both sustainable and second-hand products.
 They also plan to optimise their transport and production routes, and switch to reusable shipping boxes.

 Offsetting is an important step to have an immediate impact on unavoidable emissions.
-Outfittery has therefore decided to offset the company's 2020 carbon footprint by supporting three certified carbon offset projects in Turkey, Indonesia and Zimbabwe.
+Outfittery has therefore decided to offset the company's emissions from base activities and logistics from 2020 by supporting three certified carbon offset projects in Turkey, Indonesia and Zimbabwe.